 - if you wish to submit a JD for review please note it will take longer than normal for the outcome.

-- for expired JD approvals, please note that we have extended our approval time frame from 6 months to 1 year from the initial date of approval.
+- for expired JD approvals, please note that we have extended our approval time frame from 6 months to 1 year from the initial date of approval so long as the JD has not been altered.
 If you are unsure whether your approval is still valid please check with the AAC team.

 The COVID-19 outbreak has had a severe impact on the availability of clinicians to attend AACs.
 In light of, this the RCoA recommends:

 - any upcoming AACs are planned in good time (at least 8 weeks’ notice)

 - travel of College representatives be avoided where possible and instead utilise videoconference software to conduct interviews

 - to contact us immediately if a College representative is no longer available to attend a forthcoming AAC

 - to contact us as soon as possible if AACs are postponed/cancelled.